dotnet/orleans/Step-by-step-Tutorials/On-Premise-Deployment.md

 }
 ```

- Also, start a new PowerShell window as Administrator and move to the RemoteDeployment folder.
+Also, start a new PowerShell window as Administrator and move to the `RemoteDeployment `folder.

 The basic steps to deploy Orleans code are:

-* Setup a deployment manifest (Deployment.xml).
+* Setup a deployment manifest _(Deployment.xml)_.
-* Adjust the Orleans server-side configuration (OrleansConfiguration.xml) to suit the environment.
+* Adjust the Orleans server-side configuration _(OrleansConfiguration.xml)_ to suit the environment.
 * Run the PowerShell deployment scripts to deploy Orleans into your remote environment.

 ## Orleans Deployment Manifest
 The Orleans Deployment scripts use a manifest (XML) file to specify details of the deployment, including source and destination locations and local or remote machines to be deployed to.

 By making small changes to an existing deployment manifest xml file (typically by listing the different host machines), the same PowerShell scripts can deploy and run that Orleans system on a set of remote machines with equal ease as deploying and running that system on the local machine.

- The default file name for the manifest is Deployment.xml, and if you just modify this file, which is found in the RemoteDeployment folder, it will not be necessary to specify a different name.
+The default file name for the manifest is _Deployment.xml_, and if you just modify this file, which is found in the _RemoteDeployment_ folder, it will not be necessary to specify a different name.
 There are times, such as during testing, it may be advantageous to maintain multiple deployment files that specify a different set of silos.
 These other files may be specified explicitly to the deployment tools as specified in the respective sections below.

- A Deployment manifest contains many different items, which collectively allow deployment of the Orleans runtime and applications onto a variety of local and remote configurations:
+A deployment manifest contains many different items, which collectively allow deployment of the Orleans runtime and applications onto a variety of local and remote configurations:

-**Source location for the Orleans system runtime**
+###Source location for the Orleans system runtime

- Located in the “Path” attribute of the <Deployment><Packages><Package> element where the “Type” attribute is set to “System”.
+Located in the `Path` attribute of the `<Deployment><Packages><Package>` element where the `Type` attribute is set to "System".

     <Package Name="Orleans Runtime" Type="System" Path="..\Binaries\OrleansServer" />

+###Source location for additional Orleans applications
-**Source location for any additional Orleans applications / grains to be included in this Orleans system**

- Also located in the <Deployment><Packages><Package> nodes.
+If you have any additional Orleans applications / grains to be included in this Orleans system, they are also located in the `<Deployment><Packages><Package>` nodes.
- The “Type” attribute must be set to “Application”.
+The `Type` attribute must be set to "Application".

      <Package Name="HelloWorld" Type="Application" Path="..\Binaries\Applications\HelloWorldGrains" />

-**Source location for the server configuration file to be used by the Orleans host process**
+###Source location for the server configuration file to be used by the Orleans host process

- Located in the “Path” attribute <Deployment><RuntimeConfiguration> element.
+Located in the `Path` attribute of the `<Deployment><RuntimeConfiguration>` element.
- The file name must be OrleansConfiguration.xml – if necessary, just change the path.
+The file name must be "OrleansConfiguration.xml" – if necessary, just change the path.

     <RuntimeConfiguration Path=".\OrleansConfiguration.xml" />

-**Target location to install the Orleans server-side binaries on each machine**
+###Target location to install the Orleans server-side binaries on each machine

- Located in the <Deployment><TargetLocation> element.
+Located in the `<Deployment><TargetLocation>` element.
- This must be an absolute local file system path (i.e. no “..” locations) that is valid on all the target hosts.
+This must be an absolute local file system path (i.e. no ".." locations) that is valid on all the target hosts.

     <TargetLocation Path="C:\Orleans" />

-**The set of silos (host machines and optional silo names) this Orleans system should to be deployed to.**
+###The set of silos (host machines and optional silo names) this Orleans system should to be deployed to.

- Located in the <Deployment><Nodes><Node> elements.
+Located in the `<Deployment><Nodes><Node>` elements.
- Typically: Primary on localhost, or multiple machines with one silo each.
+Typically: "Primary" on _localhost_, or multiple machines with one silo each.
- The “HostName” attribute specifies the machine name.
+The `HostName` attribute specifies the machine name.
- The “NodeName” attribute specifies the name of the silo.
+The `NodeName` attribute specifies the name of the silo.
 Generally, this is arbitrary, with the exception that if multiple silos will run on any one machine, then silo names must be unique.

     <Nodes>